‘It’s a vax dompas’ — Carl Niehaus slams vaccine passports

 “Nobody will be forced to take this vaccine.
 Nobody will be forbidden from travelling to wherever they want to travel to, including from enrolling at school or from taking part in any public activity if they have not been vaccinated,” Ramaphosa said in a national address in February.

-Niehaus said if the mandatory vaccination policy is implemented, Ramaphosa would have to account.
+Niehaus said if the mandatory vaccination policy is implemented, Ramaphosa would have to account for his remarks.

-“We should have a president who honours our constitution and our bill of rights.
-We must also have a constitution respected by our government and lawmakers.”

 Would you like to comment on this article or view other readers' comments?
 Register (it’s quick and free) or sign in now.